What is Economy Class?

 The seats are the same as regular economy and located in the same cabin, but the ticket doesn’t include many of the amenities standard to regular economy like advanced seat assignments and complimentary upgrades based on airline loyalty status.
 Basic economy passengers typically accrue fewer loyalty points, have more restrictions on carry-on and checked luggage, and board last.

 Can I choose my seats with an economy ticket?

 Most airlines allow regular economy passengers to choose their seats during the booking process, though some seats like exit rows and bulkheads might incur extra fees.
+Most airlines charge a fee for this for basic economy tickets.
 Some airlines, especially budget airlines, might charge economy passengers to pick their seats ahead of time regardless of seat location.

 Can I bring checked luggage with an economy ticket?